rackerlabs/support-how-to/content/rackspace-pdr/rackspace-pdr-agent-compatibility.md

 ---

 Our agents support the operating systems (OS) listed on this page.
-When building or upgrading servers, be sure to check this list first so that your systems will remain in support by Rackspace PDR.
+When building or upgrading servers, be sure to check this list first so that Rackspace Proactive Detection & Response (PDR) continues to support your systems.
 If you are unsure if an OS release or kernel version is supported, contact the Rackspace PDR support team.

-### Linux Agent Compatibility
+### Linux Agent compatibility

 Linux&reg; kernel strings on this page must match your kernel version exactly to be considered in support.
 If the kernel is unsupported, agents go into *reduced functionality* mode and no longer provide adaquate telemetry to our Security Operations Center (SOC).

-### Amazon Linux 2 Supported Versions
+### Amazon&reg; Linux 2 supported versions

 | | | | |
 |-|-|-|-|